Argentina beat Qatar 2-0 to qualify for Copa America last eight

 Argentina took the lead after three minutes when an atrocious pass out of defence went straight to Martinez, who made no mistake from 15 meters out.

-The South Americans dominated the game more and more as it went on, and Aguero made up for earlier misses when he scored a fine angled drive with eight minutes remaining.
+With eight minutes remaining Aguero ran on to a through ball and angled a fine drive past the Qatari keeper.

+"When we scored the first goal we just needed to keep our calm until the end and we were qualified," Martinez said.
+"We were playing a good team, we couldn't make a mess of it."

-Argentina's win against the Asian champions, their first after a loss to Colombia and a draw with Paraguay, leaves them in second place in Group B on four points behind group winners Colombia, who beat Paraguay 1-0.
+Argentina's win, their first after a loss to Colombia and a draw with Paraguay, leaves them in second place in Group B on four points behind group winners Colombia, who beat Paraguay 1-0.

-Argentina will play Venezuela in Rio de Janeiro on Friday, while the other ties will only be decided after Monday's final Group C matches.
+They will now play Venezuela in Rio de Janeiro on Friday, while the other quarter-final ties will only be decided after Monday's final Group C matches.

+"Now we need to stay focused and win the next game and keep progressing," Martinez said.

+The top two teams in each group qualify for the knockout stage along with the two best third-placed sides.

 (Reporting by Andrew Downie; Editing by Christian Radnedge)